 - Oil for deep frying

-- In a pan take Ghee (Clarified Butter) and add dry fruits and roast it. cool down completely and add into mortal pestal and crush it coarsely.
-Add it into a mixing bowl.
+- In a pan take Ghee (Clarified Butter) and add dry fruits and roast it. cool down completely and add into mortal pestle and crush it coarsely.
+Add it to the mixing bowl.

 - Then in the same pan, add Fine Sooji / Rawa / Semolina and cook for about 5-6 min on low heat till Sooji turns light pink.
 Add roasted suji into the mixing bowl.